Dallas Baptist University: Academic divisions

 The university is divided into seven colleges: the Mary C. Crowley College of Christian Faith, the Dorothy M. Bush College of Education, the College of Business, the College of Fine Arts, the College of Humanities and Social Sciences, the College of Natural Sciences and Mathematics, and the College of Professional Studies.
 The university also houses two schools: the Graduate School of Ministry, as well as the Gary Cook School of Leadership.
 The university offers a Doctorate in Education (Ed.D.) in educational leadership through the Bush School of Education and a Doctorate of Philosophy (Ph.D.) in leadership studies through the Cook School of Leadership.

 Accreditations and approvals

 Dallas Baptist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and the National Association of Schools of Music (NASM).
 The College of Business is accredited by the Accreditation Council for Business Schools and Programs (ACBSP) to offer the Bachelor of Business Administration (B.B.A.) and the Master of Business Administration (M.B.A.) business degrees.
+In 2026, Dallas Baptist University also became a candidate for accreditation by the Association for Biblical Higher Education.

-The teacher, principal and superintendent education programs of the university are approved by the State Board for Educator Certification (SBEC).
+The teacher, principal, and superintendent education programs of the university are approved by the State Board for Educator Certification (SBEC).

 DBU is also affiliated with the Baptist General Convention of Texas.